 Things to note:

-• git branch -a is used to list all branches including the ones on our remote
+git branch -a is used to list all branches including the ones on our remotebug-fix that did NOT get copied to the remotegit clone

 git push <options> <repo> <refspec>